live-wire/journal/README.md

 #### Final experiments
 `msc`
 - Final version of accuracy would be: `what percentage of frames are correctly labeled ?`.
+- Memory usage inspection:
+    - Sublime text is a python process
+    - Interactive `pexpect` is obviously a python process.

 ---